Call For Free Consultation: (307) 634-4000

 The Role of Foreseeability

 In addition to the five facts above, a key factor in determining the validity of a premises liability case is foreseeability.
-The injured person must demonstrate that they could not have predicted the outcome of being in a particular location or scenario.
-For example, a wall or ceiling fixture that was out of a reasonable person’s line of sight falls and hits a visitor.
+The injured person must demonstrate that the defendant could have predicted the outcome of being in a particular location or scenario.
+For example, there may have been a wall or ceiling fixture or construction equipment that was out of a reasonable person’s line of sight falls and injures or kills a visitor.

 Likewise, a property owner cannot claim that they were unaware of dangerous conditions if a reasonable person could have discovered the concern.
 For example, unsecured wires on the floor that can cause someone to trip or liquid on the floor that can cause someone to slip are plainly visible to a reasonable person.